Challah: Name and origins

 In Rabbinic terminology, challah often refers to the portion of dough which must be separated before baking, and set aside as a tithe for the Kohen, since the biblical verse which commands this practice refers to the separated dough as a "challah".
 The practice of separating this dough sometimes became known as separating challah (הפרשת חלה) or taking challah.
 The food made from the balance of the dough is also called challah.
-The obligation applies to any loaf of bread, not only to the Shabbat bread.
-Nevertheless, separating challah may have been more common when baking the Shabbat bread than at other times, because separating challah is only required for large batches of dough (using over 10 cups of flour), such as might be prepared for special occasions.
+The obligation applies to any loaf of bread, not only to the Shabbat bread, but it is traditional to intentionally bake bread for the Sabbath in such a manner as to obligate oneself, to dignify the Shabbat.
+By synecdoche, the term challah came to refer to the whole of the loaf from which challah is taken.